Manderby/NALib/Readme.txt

                 Again, only basic structs (pod) will offer such functions.
 - naInitXXX:    Expects a pointer to an existing struct in memory.
 Returns the pointer again.
 - naClearXXX:   Expects a pointer to a struct which shall be cleared.
+Is used both by pod and non-pod structs.
 - naNewXXX:     Starting with NALib version 10, certain structs like NAString have been restricted to be managed by the runtime system.
 These structs do not provide naInitXXX_functions but naNewXXX-